MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcontextcallbacks-createthread.md

 ms.date: 02/12/2021
 ms.topic: language-reference
 targetos: Windows
-description: The CreateThread callback method is called by the engine when a create-threaddebugging event occurs in the target. req.assembly: req.construct-type: function req.ddi-compliance:
+description: The IDebugEventContextCallbacks::CreateThread callback method is called by the engine when a create-threaddebugging event occurs in the target. req.assembly: req.construct-type: function req.ddi-compliance: